aiokitchen/aiomisc/README.rst

 Threaded decorator
 ++++++++++++++++++

-Wraps blocking function and run it on the thread pool.
+Wraps blocking function and run it in the thread pool.

 .. code-block:: python